top of page

 Donate to Feed Hay for One Month

-Simon, Daisy, and Charlie eat an average of 24 bales of hay a month.
+Simon, Sonny, and Charlie eat an average of 24 bales of hay a month.
 This amounts to approximately $4,700 a year in hay alone ($130 a month per horse).

 Donate to Supply Grain and Supplements for One Month